maxplanck-ie/snakepipes/docs/content/setting_up.rst

 a ``{cluster.memory}`` option and a ``{threads}`` option.
 You can specify other required options here as well.
 The ``snakemake_latency_wait`` value defines how long snakemake should wait for files to appear before throwing an error.
 The default of 300 seconds is typically reasonable when a file system such as `NFS <https://en.wikipedia.org/wiki/Network_File_System>`__ is in use.
+Please also note that there are additional memory settings for each workflow in ``snakePipes/workflows/[workflow]/cluster.yaml`` that you might need to adjust.
+Upon execution, these files are merged.

-``snakePipes_cluster_logDir:`` is given separate to make sure the directory exists before execution.
+``snakePipes_cluster_logDir:`` can be used like a wildcard in `snakemake_cluster_cmd` to specify the directory for the stdout and stderr files from a job that is running on the cluster.
+This is given separate to make sure the directory exists before execution.
+A relative path is treated relative to the ouput directory of the workflow.
-A relative path is relative to the ouput directory of the workflow.
-If you want, you can also give a absolute log directory.
+If you want, you can also give an absolute log directory starting with /.

 ==================== ======================================================================================
  Scheduler/Queuing        snakemake_cluster_cmd example